torvalds/linux/Documentation/powerpc/transactional_memory.rst

 ============================

 POWER kernel support for this feature is currently limited to supporting its use by user programs.
-It is not currently used by the kernel itself.
+It is yest currently used by the kernel itself.

 This file aims to sum up how it is supported by Linux and what behaviour you can expect from your user programs.